daita-technologies/ai-tools/README.md

-# Backend System for the DAITA Platform
+# AI Tools for the DAITA Platform

 ## A Note on Releases